bkbiggs/BF-Camera/README.md

 crontab is used to start (or restart) the camera.py master code.

-camera.py loops over a 2 minute photo cycle, which
+camera.py loops over a 2 minute photo cycle, which <br>
-    - stamps the photo with the current datetime (datetime_image.sh)
+    - stamps the photo with the current datetime (datetime_image.sh)<br>
-    - creates the icon version of the photo for user (make_icon.sh)
+    - creates the icon version of the photo for user (make_icon.sh)<br>
-    - "updates" a monitoring version of the current picture for web monitoring
+    - "updates" a monitoring version of the current picture for web monitoring<br>

 camera.py makes sure that the photo isn't captured unless it's taken between between sunrise and sunset.
 That time frame is provided in the sunrise_sunset.data file